 Types of loans available

 When it comes to car loans, there are two types: new and used car loans.
-As both their names suggests, a new car loan can be taken out to purchase a brand new car, while a used car loan is a loan used for purchasing second hand cars.
-Used cars tend to be cheaper, so you can often borrow less, with car loans often available from $5,000.
+As both their names suggests, a new car loan can be taken out to purchase a brand new car, while a used car loan are loans used for purchasing second hand cars.

 When you are buying a new car, often you will have the option to take out a secured car loan.
 This means that you secure the car against the loan and in exchange you get a lower interest rate.
 Lenders will usually have some kind of age limit to cars that can be used for security (usually up to 4 years old), this is why if you are buying a used car, you’ll have to choose an unsecured loan.